FerozXQc/syncord/README.md

 ## 💡 Usage

-By default, Syncord listens for file upload/download commands through a Discord bot.

-Example:
-- `!upload myfile.txt`
-- `!download myfile.txt`

-Or use the included API/CLI (`app.py`) to script file sends or automation.
+Access your Syncord file gateway via:

+    http://localhost:8000/docs – Swagger UI to upload/download files.

+    The backend automatically relays files through Discord using the bot.

+No commands needed inside Discord.
+All interactions happen via the FastAPI endpoints.

 ---